 Much of Africa is too dry for farming, but supports livestock and pastoralists like the Masai and Turkana, who live off their herds.
 Their traditional livestock management effectively protects cattle from predators but lions which take livestock persistently are killed.
 Lions breed rapidly, however, and populations can tolerate substantial losses.

-Trophy hunters “are the least of the problems facing Africa’s roughly 30,000 remaining lions,” he writes in a recent opinion piece.
-Today there are “fewer lions, more cattle, more warriors, and cheap agricultural pesticides that may wipe out whole prides,” Frank says.
-And for every male lion shot legally by a trophy hunter, many more lions of both sexes “are illegally poisoned, speared or shot.”
+Today however, there are fewer lions, more cattle, more warriors, and cheap agricultural pesticides that may wipe out whole prides when sprinkled on a fresh carcass.
+For every male lion shot legally by a trophy hunter, many more of both sexes and all ages are illegally poisoned, speared or shot after taking livestock.